 In this initial, transition year, the system will NOT import your data from your previously-filed form, necessitating that you enter all of your information at the time of your first filing in the new system.
 In subsequent years the system will simplify filings by pulling your data from the previously-filed form, allowing you to limit your focus to those changes that have occurred since the previous filing.

 If you are a current filer and did not receive an email to confirm your account, click “Create Account” under Government Filers and then at the bottom of the next screen click “Didn’t receive confirmation instructions?”.
-Please use Google Chrome as we are experiencing problems with other browsers.

 The State Ethics Commission administers a financial disclosure program that requires more than 14,000 State employees, elected officials, candidates for State elected offices, other categories of officials including State agency managers, regulators and purchasing staff, and some appointed members of boards and commissions to file annual financial disclosure statements.
 The financial disclosure forms require the filer to identify real estate interests, equity interests, and other relationships such as employment, debts and gifts so that the public can be assured that the impartiality and independent judgment of those officials and employees will be maintained.
 Legislators file a special form unique to the General Assembly, which is an expanded version of the form filed by the majority of State employees.